nightkr/bldocs/rtb.rst

 		//The user doesn't have RTB so just set the global variables to their default value or do your own non RTB things }

-Using the RTB preference system funcionality in a server command:
+Using the RTB preference system functionality in a server command:

 .. code-block:: csharp